 Many people work on their cars at home, so it is very important that safety is the number one priority.
 Do It Yourself (DIY) projects can be dangerous and can result in hospitalization or even death.
 Please read the safety tips before you begin to ensure the safety of yourself and those around you.

 “We want people to know they can be caught anywhere, anytime on the NSW road network, to reduce speed-related trauma on NSW roads.”

 Spend time doing the things you love and leave your car repair and servicing to the experts.
 Find the best mechanics in Australia and send them a message or request an online quote directly from our website.

 Every year the RSPCA receives thousands of calls reporting dogs left in hot cars.
 You could face hefty fines and even jail time if prosecuted for causing animal suffering.
 This Summer take the pledge to never leave your dog (or pet) unattended in a car at www.justsixminutes.com.au

 A logbook service is more than just an oil change.
 To find out when your car servicing is due and what items need attention, get a Logbook Service Guide for your car (includes Task Breakdown for every interval).

-The Australian Bureau of Statistics has released the latest data from the Motor Vehicle Census.
+View motor vehicle data from The Australian Bureau of Statistics for 2020.
 With almost 3 million passenger vehicle registrations, Toyota tops the list for the 15th consecutive year.
-View details of trends for motor vehicles in Australia.

 Jeep has been using it for over 45years and have now been asked to stop using the Cherokee tribe name.
 Cherokee Nation Principal Chief Chuck Hoskin Jr. has said “it’s time” for companies to retire the use of Native American names.
 The original report was posted by Car and Driver.